If it's movie poster related, the answer is probably 'YES'. Just ask and we’ll try and make it happen.

 Over the past ten years, there has been an increasing interest in movie posters.
 They are recognised as an affordable and accessible art form with an extremely wide range of aesthetically pleasing choices.
 Prices for old posters are rising, as are the values of posters from the most popular films of the last 30 years.

 However, as with all investments, there is no certainty.
-We hope that you will enjoy looking through our Catalogue and will find at least one poster that you love, to hang and enjoy in your home.
+We hope that you will enjoy looking through our collections and will find at least one poster that you love, to hang and enjoy in your home.
 If the market does continue to move upwards, so be it.
 If not, you will have had many years of enjoyment from a stunning piece of art and that, is priceless.

 So what should I expect?

 Remember that you are buying a unique piece of movie history.

 There are rare occasions, highly sought after by collectors, where a movie poster has survived through the ages in perfect condition.
 These are the ‘unicorn posters’ and they command a very significant investment.

 Pre the 1980’s, many posters were issued folded, Some may have spent a few years on someone’s wall, or in a loft.
 They will carry the signs of that.
 Where that is the case, we will always accurately describe them to you.

 Conservation techniques, such as linen-backing (see below) can work wonders on folds, wrinkles and tears.
 (Some of our posters are linen-backed, and again, we’ll always tell you that.)

 If desired, restoration can also be undertaken to address issues that particularly offend the eye.